Iceland – Land of Fire, Ice and Northern Lights!

 Our car was quickly covered in ash and fine volcanic particles.
 Making it uncomfortable but necessary to keep the windows sealed on air-condition off.

 Large areas, spanning several miles, were blanketed in ash and lava flows.
 Water flow in the surrounding areas became a significant concern, we saw ice blocks scattered for kilometers from the crater.
-Local farmers with animals worked tirelessly, shoveling and clearing ash from their properties.

 It was impressive to see how efficiently and calmly they mobilized.
 They were well-trained and prepared, handling the situation with remarkable resilience.